cryoflamer/protocol/v2/AUTH.md

 `<<"emqttd_",Symbols/binary>>`

-ClientId resembles all tuple fields to represent a unique row indexed naturally by token.
+ClientId resembles all tuple fields to represent a unique device identifier connected with an given token.
 ClientId is an unique MQTT session identifier that respawned with clear_session to `false`.
-Also ClientId should resemble all session columns:

 ```
 TOKEN PHONE      DEVKEY CLIENTID OS      SERVICES